t-karasova/grs-retail/tutorials/retail_api_v2_get_product_java.md

     mvn compile exec:java -Dexec.mainClass=product.GetProduct
     ```

-4. The Retail API returns the requested product with all product fields despite the list of retrievable fields provided in product.retrievable_fields.
-It defines which product fields should be displayed only in a search response.
+4. The Retail API returns the requested product with all product fields.

 ## Congratulations